biodunduke/ServoMotorDriver/README.md

 ### PCB Soldering
-So far, the setup has been done on a breadboard which is not great when moving around.
+So far, the setup should been done on a breadboard which is not great when moving around.
 There is need to make a PCB so that the PCA9685 can be mounted onto the RPi without wires.
-I used the free software Fritzing to make the Schematic Diagram and the PCB design as shown in the images below.
+I recommend you use the free software Fritzing to make the Schematic Diagram and the PCB design as shown in the images below.

-After the design, the fritzing file was exported as an extended grubber file and emailed to the Humber Prototype Lab in order to manufacture the PCB.
+After the design, export the fritzing file as an extended grubber file and email it to a production lab in order to manufacture the PCB.

 ![PCB Design](https://raw.githubusercontent.com/biodunduke/ServoMotorDriver/master/images/servomotor_pcb.png)